Telephone number when we get back to the phones, 800-282-2882.

 And BP went down to the cellar.

-I mean, it's this is this is frankly absurd.
+I mean, this is frankly absurd.

 Now, why?

-Well, if you know, maybe, I don't know this, but I wouldn't be surprised if there are some internal polls in the White House and the DNC that show the spill is helping Obama with conventional wisdom is he's looking inept and incompetent here.
+Well, if you know, Maybe, I don't know this, but I wouldn't be surprised if there are some internal polls in the White House and the DNC that show the spill is helping Obama.

 But maybe, maybe, I'd hope this isn't true, but maybe they've got some polling data that shows it's still helping him.